Cheapest fixed energy tariff for summer 2026 (UK guide)

 How to spot the cheapest fixed tariff (what to compare)

-When you’re comparing fixes after summer 2026, focus on the estimated annual cost and the terms that can change it.
+When you’re comparing fixes in mid-2026, focus on the estimated annual cost and the terms that can change it.
+With the cap moving to £1,862 from July, the benchmark to beat is your capped standard-variable cost.
 The table below shows the decision points that most often decide whether a deal stays “cheap” in real life.

 | Compare item | Why it matters | Quick rule of thumb |